thovid/node-viessmann-api-client/README.md

 # node-viessmann-api-client

-A nodejs client for the viessmann heating api
+A nodejs client for the viessmann heating api.

 Viessmann hosts an API to access features of a central heating that is connected to the internet via a *Vitoconnect* device.
 The API is used by the Viessmann App.
 Inspired by https://github.com/thetrueavatar and his project https://github.com/thetrueavatar/Viessmann-Api, this is an early version of an API client written in typescript to be used in a nodejs app.

+Note that this is a private project, so use at your own risk!
+It is not supported or endorsed by Viessmann!

 ## Changelog
 ### 1.0.2 (2018/12/10)